vanhoefm/fragattacks/research/README.md

 #### AWUS036ACH

 This device is generally not supported by default in most Linux distributions and requires manual installation of drivers.
+On Kali Linux you can install the driver using `sudo apt install realtek-rtl88xxau-dkms`.
-I tested it on Kali Linux after installing the driver using the instructions on [GitHub](https://github.com/aircrack-ng/rtl8812au).
+To install the driver on other distributions check your package manager or follow the installation instructions on [GitHub](https://github.com/aircrack-ng/rtl8812au).
 Before plugging in the device, you must execute `modprobe 88XXau rtw_monitor_retransmit=1`.
-Once my patches have reached upstream repositories on Kali Linux you can simply install the driver using `sudo apt install realtek-rtl88xxau-dkms`, but for now you must manually install the driver from GitHub.

 ### Intel AX200